rahulgopinath/rahulgopinath.github.io/_posts/2024-07-01-lr-parsing.markdown

 <div name='python_canvas'></div>
 </form>
 As before, we use the [fuzzingbook](https://www.fuzzingbook.org) grammar style.
-For example, given below is a simple grammar for nested parenthesis.
+For example, given below is a simple grammar for nested parentheses.

 <!--
 ############